Spirituality in Research,

 Spirituality in Research, Professional Practice and Education

-Participants' presentations will be arranged in parallel sessions.
+Participants' presentations were arranged in parallel sessions.

 Conference 2021: Keynote speakers